☰ Menu

 Le Jupon Rouge

 This dance is especially interesting as it had previously been published in Thomas Budd's 1781 9th Book (see Figure 5), we therefore have both the original musical score and a second explanation of the figures.
+It was also published, with figures only (no musical score), in the 1784 edition of A Second Collection of Figures to Thirty of the most favourite Cotillons as now Danced at the Assembly Rooms, Bath.
+It was evidently a popular dance.
 Budd's tune consisted of four strains of music, the second of which is sixteen bars in length, the others being only eight bars in length.
 The final eight bars of the second strain were in fact a repeat of the A strain in this particular tune, it could therefore be expressed as a BA pattern.
 The resultant pattern of the music for the main figure (ignoring the changes) involved 64 bars arranged in the pattern BA,BA,C,A,D,A. This Cotillion was the single most complex of the entire ball, we're lucky to have an independent arrangement of it.

 We've animated a suggested arrangement of the dance here.